joevandyk/joevandyk.github.com/_posts/2013-08-14-uuids-as-keys.md

 {% include JB/setup %}

 If data integrity is critical for your systems, you should be using UUIDs for keys.
-True, they take up a bit more space in storage and memory, and aren't quite as fast.
+True, they take up a bit more space in storage and memory and aren't quite as fast.
 But since UUIDs are by definition unique, your data is more likely to be consistent.

 An example: